Best Cheap Web Hosting for Small Business 2026: 8 Providers Ranked and Reviewed

 How to Choose the Best Cheap Web Hosting for Small Business

-If budget is your absolute primary concern
+If budget is everything

-If your brand values align with sustainability
+If your brand values matter to your audience

-Questions to ask before you buy:
+Questions to ask yourself:

 - Does the plan include automatic backups?